timyinshi/cke-build/README.md

-# cke-build
+# hyperkube-build
-build the cke
+build the hyperkube